Guide

 Analyses attribute repetition across routes to guide caching decisions.
 Measures per-attribute cache hit rates, bundle deduplication effectiveness, and temporal locality (consecutive identical bundles).

-bin/ze-analyze analyze attributes test/internet/latest-bview.gz 2>/dev/null | jq . # JSON
+bin/ze-analyze attributes test/internet/latest-bview.gz 2>/dev/null | jq . # JSON

-bin/ze-analyze analyze attributes test/internet/latest-bview.gz >/dev/null # summary
+bin/ze-analyze attributes test/internet/latest-bview.gz >/dev/null # summary

 Output: JSON to stdout, human summary to stderr.